-3HE 20800 AAAB TQZZA Edition: 01 October 2024

-© 2024 Nokia.
-Use subject to Terms available at: www.nokia.com/terms Nokia is committed to diversity and inclusion.
+3HE 20800 AAAD TQZZA Edition: 01 July 2025 Nokia is committed to diversity and inclusion.
 We are continuously reviewing our customer documentation and consulting with standards bodies to ensure that terminology is inclusive and aligned with the industry.
 Our future customer documentation will be updated accordingly.